-Kabul hotel siege: Gunmen kill at least 5

-(CNN)Gunmen killed six people during a 12-hour siege at the Intercontinental Hotel in Kabul, according to spokesmen at Afghanistan's Interior Ministry.
+Kabul hotel siege ends 12 hours later with six dead, Afghan officials say

+Kabul, Afghanistan (CNN)Gunmen raided the Intercontinental Hotel in Kabul, leaving six people dead after a 12-hour standoff with security forces that ended Sunday, Afghan authorities say.

-A foreigner was among those killed before Afghan forces secured the hotel Sunday morning, Deputy Ministry Spokesman Nasrat Rahimi said, while seven Afghans were also wounded.
+A foreigner was among those killed before Afghan forces secured the hotel, according to Nasrat Rahimi, a deputy spokesman for the Interior Ministry, who did not provide additional details on the nationalities of the victims.
+Seven Afghans were wounded, he said.

-Spokesman Najib Danish said that Afghan Security Forces went floor-by-floor in a clearing operation of the six-story hotel.
+Afghan security forces went on every floor of the six-story hotel in a clearing operation that left four attackers dead, ministry spokesman Najib Danish said.

+He said four attackers were involved, but the Taliban released a statement claiming responsibility and saying it was carried out by five assailants.

+The attackers were affiliated with the Pakistan-based Haqqani network, according to the Interior Ministry.

-The ministry said that 153 people -- including 41 foreigners -- had been rescued from the hotel.
+The ministry said that 153 people -- including 41 foreigners -- were rescued from the hotel.

-There have been varying reports on the number of victims, with TOLO news channel and Afghan station 1TV News both putting the death toll at five and injured at six.
-Both broadcasters also reported that shots were heard after the Interior Ministry declared the siege ended.
+After the Interior Ministry declared the siege over, TOLO news channel reported that two attackers were still inside the hotel and gunshots were still ringing.

 Gunmen attacked the hotel about 9 p.m.
 Saturday (11:30 a.m.
-ET) and were still trading fire with Afghan special forces Sunday morning, with gunfire intensifying about 4 a.m.
-Sunday, TOLO reported.
+ET) and were still trading fire with Afghan special forces Sunday morning local time, the station reported.

-Ambulances came to the scene during a lull in the shooting, a witness who lives near the hotel told CNN.
+Ambulances raced to the scene during a lull in the shooting, a witness who lives near the hotel told CNN.

-TOLO reported that 126 people were rescued from the hotel, 41 of them foreigners.

 Guests try to escape

-Rahimi earlier told CNN that Afghan special forces were trying to engage the attackers and that two of four attackers had been killed.
-He said the hotel's third floor, where the kitchen is located, had caught fire.

-TOLO reported that foreign troops were also at the hotel.
-Lotfullah Najafizada, the head of the broadcaster said on Twitter that the last attacker was on the hotel's top floor.
+During the standoff, the hotel's third floor, where the kitchen is located, caught fire, Rahimi said.
+Lotfullah Najafizada, the head of TOLO, tweeted that the last attacker was on the hotel's top floor.

 TOLO showed images of people apparently hanging off balconies, saying they were "desperate guests and staff trying to escape" from the burning hotel.